Learn To Draw With Online Drawing Lessons!

 - Section 3 = Lessons 9 – 12

 This Coaching program provides you the opportunity to go through each lesson at your own pace and receive your personalized critique for that lesson, and have access to me with any questions or insights you have along the way.
 I will be right here with you, supporting you personally in your journey!
-I taught my course with Artists Network University from 2012 to 2015, and I have truly enjoyed how I have been able to personally help and support my students through that coaching format.
-Not only that, but you’ll have exclusive access to my DSR 2.0 Coaching Facebook page where you will get to share your work both from the course and in your own drawing and painting sessions with other Coaching students, get feedback, ideas, and insights from them, share great art resources with other like-minded individuals, and maintain that terrific sense of community that passionate art students often miss when they’re “done” with a course in school.
-This feature is an indispensable and valuable aspect of my Coaching program!
+I taught my course with Artists Network University for several years, and I truly enjoyed how I have been able to personally help and support my students through that coaching format.
 Just head on over to coaching.drawingsecretsrevealed.com to find out more and register for your first Section of my new DSR 2.0 Coaching Program!

 “Sincerity” by Sarah Parks